Diamondbacks vs. Giants: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks Recent Betting Performance

-- In four games as the underdog over the last 10 matchups, the Diamondbacks have a record of 1-3.
+- In four games as the underdog over the last 10 matchups, the Diamondbacks have posted a mark of 1-3.

+- When it comes to the over/under, the Diamondbacks and their opponents are 5-4-1 in their previous 10 games.

+- The previous 10 Diamondbacks contests have not had a spread set by bookmakers.

 Diamondbacks Betting Records & Stats

-- The Diamondbacks have come away with 20 wins in the 37 contests they have been listed as the underdogs in this season.
+- The Diamondbacks have been chosen as underdogs in 38 games this year and have walked away with the win 20 times (52.6%) in those games.

-- This season, Arizona has won four of its eight games when it's the underdog by at least +140 on the moneyline.
+- Arizona is 4-3 this season when entering a game as the underdog by +145 or more on the moneyline.

-- So far this season, Arizona and its opponents have hit the over in 36 of its 76 games with a total.
+- Arizona and its opponents have hit the over in 37 of its 77 games with a total this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!